 It is also home to the United Kingdom’s Tomb of the Unknown Warrior.

 And you can take a tour of Westminster Abbey.
-Entry and tour costs are included for free with most London tourist discount passes.
+Entry costs are included for free with most London attraction discount passes.

 And if you are a resident of the United Kingdom, you could take a tour of Big Ben.